Five Quarters of the Orange: Mirabelle Dartigen

 Framboise, Cassis and Reine's mother.
 A complicated woman, more at home in the garden or the kitchen than the nursery.
 She has had to be strong to survive, but her children do not understand how much she genuinely cares for them.
 She believes in treating children like fruit trees - they benefit from harsh pruning - and so gives them no sign of affection.
 Instead she expresses her love through cooking - although the children do not understand this.
 Mirabelle is generally not liked in the village, partly because she does not attend church and partly because for a woman running a farm alone was thought at that time to be slightly indecent.
 She suffers from terrible headaches, often heralded by the phantom scent of oranges, which cause her to be out of action for days at a time.
 She keeps a diary among her recipes, written in a secret code.

 Cassis Dartigen

 The oldest of the children, he misses his father the most, and wants to be the man of the household.
 But Framboise is the stronger character, and soon takes over leadership of the siblings.

 Reine-Claude Dartigen

 The middle child, she is the opposite of Framboise.
 She is very pretty, feminine and biddable, and Mirabelle favours her over Framboise because Framboise reminds her too much of herself.

 Yannick Dessanges

-Cassis' son.
+Cassis's son.
 A weak and feckless man, in thrall to his forceful wife, Laure.